Note: The GroupBy arg should be the values of the dayOfWeek column

 class arkouda.GroupBy(keys=None, assume_sorted=False, dropna=True, **kwargs)[source]

-Group an array or list of arrays by value, usually in preparation for aggregating the within-group values of another array.
+Usually in preparation for aggregating the within-group values of another array.

 Parameters: